nqubekoh/Barrows/README.md

 download and install python if you haven't ,use from this link "https://www.python.org/ftp/python/3.7.3/python-3.7.3.exe"

+restart the pc after installing python

-open cmd, change directory to the folder named "Barrows.N.Mathenjwa/django"
+open cmd, change directory to the folder named "Barrows/django"

 then run this command "python manage.py runserver"